djalbat/easy-mobile/README.md

 * `single-tap`
 * `double-tap`

-And there is one full-screen custom event:

-* `full-screen-change`

-As well as the conventional `evnet` and `element` first and second arguments, the handlers can take various other arguments, as follows:
+As well as the usual `event` and `element` first and second arguments, the handlers can take various other arguments.

-* The `single-tap` and `double-tap` event handlers as well as the `drag-start` event handler have `top` and `left` additional arguments for the screen position of the tap or start of the drag.
+* The `single-tap` and `double-tap` event handlers as well as the `drag-start` event handler have `top` and `left` additional arguments for the screen position of the touch.

 * The `drag-up`, `drag-down`, `drag-left` and `drag-right` event handlers also have `top` and `left` additional arguments but they are relative to the touch position at the start of the drag.

 * The `pinch-start` event handler takes no additional arguments.

 * The `pinch-move` event handler has a `ratio` additional argument that is the ratio of the distance between the two touch positions divided by the distance between the two starting touch positions.

 * The `swipe-up`, `swipe-down`, `swipe-left` and `swipe-right` event handlers have `top` and `left` additional arguments for the touch position at the start of the swipe.
 They also have a `speed` argument which is the speed of the touch position projected in the swipe's direction.

 There are two methods that the full-screen mixin provides along with the usual methods to enable and disable the functionality as well as register or deregister the handler.